Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/operator-sets.md

 interface IAVSDirectory {

 	/// STRUCTS & ENUMS

-	/// @notice Enum representing the status of an operator's registration with an AVS enum OperatorAVSRegistrationStatus {
- 		UNREGISTERED,       // Operator not registered to AVS REGISTERED          // Operator registered to AVS
- 	}

 	/// @notice Enum representing the registration status of an operator with an AVS.
     /// @notice Only used by legacy M2 AVSs that have not integrated with operatorSets.